Akshatha2022/readmegenerator/README.md

 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

+Application Requirements

+* Functional application.

+* GitHub repository with a unique name and a README describing project.

+* The generated README includes the following sections:

+  * Title
+  * Description
+  * Table of Contents
+  * Installation
+  * Usage
+  * License
+  * Contributing
+  * Tests
+  * Questions